What is perfSONAR?¶

 More information on using the pScheduler can be found in the section Running Measurements with pScheduler.

-The archiving layer currently consists a single component named esmond that stores measurement information as time-series data.
-It is often referred to as the measurement archive (MA) and the term is used interchangeably with esmond.
-It can be installed on each measurement host if they meet hardware requirements or a single central instance may store results from multiple measurement hosts.
-For more information on esmond see the esmond documentation.
-For information on running a central measurement archive see Deploying a Central Measurement Archive.
+The archiving layer currently consists of components that store measurement information as time-series data.
+This layer is often referred to as the measurement archive (MA) and the plug-in architecture of pScheduler allows flexibility in what software is used at this layer.
+The default that ships with perfSONAR is a combinaton of Logstash and OpenSearch.
+These are externally developed open source components that add aadditional metdata and allow it to be queried in a flexible manner.
+The components can be installed on each measurement host if they meet hardware requirements or a single central instance may store results from multiple measurement hosts.
+For more information see Deploying a Central Measurement Archive.

 perfSONAR also includes components for visualizing the data.
 These components provide a window into the data and are the primary way most operators analyze and identify network issues.
 The primary tools provided by the main perfSONAR project are: